mix060514/Euler-project/README.md

 https://projecteuler.net/archives

-I try to use r to resolve project Euler's problem.
+I try to use R to resolve project Euler's problem.